Deer Creek (Butler Creek tributary)

 Deer Creek is a stream in northwestern Benton County, Arkansas and southwestern McDonald County, Missouri.
 It is a tributary of Butler Creek.

 The stream headwaters are in Arkansas east-northeast of Sulphur Springs at an elevation of about 1200 ft (36°29′24″N 94°24′07″W).
-The confluence with Butler Creek is at an elevation of 860 ft (36°30′32″N 94°28′48″W).
+The stream flows to the west northwest for approximately 4.5 miles to its confluence with Butler Creek.
+The confluence is at an elevation of 860 ft (36°30′32″N 94°28′48″W).

 Deer Creek was named for the numerous deer along its course.